YUSANITY/COVID19_ARCGIS_WEBAPP_AND_DATA/README.md

 ![Image of Yaktocat](https://github.com/YUSANITY/COVID19_ARCGIS_WEBAPP_AND_DATA/blob/master/webapp1.png)

 I also collated a datasetfrom MOH Website.
-Feel free to use or feedback on how to improve the dataset.
+(Uploaded them to the respitory)  Feel free to use or feedback on how to improve the dataset.